grades 7 & 9: electricity

 - Demonstrate how a variety of circuits are constructed as well as measure and compare the potential difference (voltage) and current.

-Thanks to Ohio Farm Bureau Foundation and Martha Holden Jennings Foundation for the funding to offer this new program to Ohio teachers.
+Thanks to American Electric Power Foundation and Martha Holden Jennings Foundation for the funding program to Ohio teachers.